chef/chef-web-docs/content/chef_license_accept.md

 ##### Vagrant: Pin to Chef 14

-This version pinning can be done via the [version API](https://www.vagrantup.com/docs/provisioning/chef_common.html#version).
+This version pinning can be done using the [version API](https://www.vagrantup.com/docs/provisioning/chef_common.html#version).
 In your Chef provisioner config:

 ```ruby
 config.vm.provision 'chef_zero' do |chef|